Fishing in the run-off

-Between March and April the rain eases as the monsoon dissipates.
+During the run-off rain eases as the monsoon dissipates.
 The big rivers start to regain their shape as the floodplains drain into the sea.

 Local anglers call this time of year the ‘run-off’, and claim it’s the best season for barramundi fishing, with lots of action around the mouths of creeks inside the rivers.

-There are a couple of situations brought about by the run-off that make it a premium time for barra fishing.
+There are a couple of reasons as to why the run-off is a premium time for barra fishing.

-Firstly, the barra still up on the plains or in the channels must move out before water levels get too low, and their exit points into the main river are the creek mouths.
+Firstly, the barra are still up on the plains or in the channels and must move out before water levels get too low.
+Their exit points are into the main river creek mouths.

 Secondly, all other aquatic life must also make a timely exit.
 The small fish, tadpoles and crustaceans that barramundi eat are funnelled down these creeks and barra hang around the creek mouths to ambush them.
 While in a feeding frenzy, they can be caught one after the other on artificial hard-bodied lures and lead-head soft plastic lures that resemble the baitfish they’re feeding on.
 Similarly, fly fishermen can enjoy considerable success using flies tied to a pattern that matches the baitfish.

 There are also many tidal rivers in the Top End that provide great fishing during the run-off, but the window of opportunity is not usually at the same time for all of them.
-Wet season rainfall figures and flooding levels vary from catchment to catchment and, while the Daly River south of Darwin, for example, might be well into its run-off season, the South Alligator River in Kakadu National Park might still be heavily flooded with water levels rising.
+The tropical summer rainfall figures and flooding levels vary from catchment to catchment and, while the Daly River south of Darwin, for example, might be well into its run-off season, the South Alligator River in Kakadu National Park might still be heavily flooded with water levels rising.

-Depending on the extent of the wet season on different river floodplains, the run-off is usually over by the end of April.
+Depending on the extent of the tropical summer on different river floodplains, the run-off is usually over by the end of April.